 For both the LP and the short; Alan Young is the second actor to voice Scrooge.
 He was first voiced by Bill Thompson (best known as the voice of Droopy) in Scrooge McDuck and Moneynote In Soccermania (essentially the "prototype" version of DuckTales), he was voiced by Will Ryan, but Alan Young would be the permanent voice of Scrooge from DuckTales onwards..

 For the LP, Minnie and Daisy were voiced by Janet Waldo after both were previously voiced by Ruth Clifford.
 For the short, Daisy was voiced by Patricia Parris.

-Trailer Delay: This was intended as a television special and was to debut on CBS in 1982, but an animators' strike meant it couldn't be finished in time.
-A Clip Show special, A Walt Disney Christmas, had to be thrown together to take its place; that show has been covered at The Island of Misfit Christmas Specials.
+Release Date Change: This was intended as a television special and was to debut on CBS in 1982, but an animators' strike meant it couldn't be finished in time.
+A Clip Show special, A Disney Christmas Gift, had to be thrown together to take its place; that show has been covered at The Island of Misfit Christmas Specials.
 When it was finally released the next year, it was not initially on television, but theatrically, alongside a reissue of The Rescuers (earning an Oscar nomination at the process).
-It was finally shown on television in 1984, on NBC, and released on video shortly afterwards (it eventually joined the Walt Disney Mini Classics and Disney Favorite Stories video lines).
+It was finally shown on television in 1984, on NBC and The Disney Channel, and released on home video shortly afterwards.

 This was the final time Donald Duck was voiced by his original voice actor, Clarence Nash.
-Nash died two years later and was replaced by Disney animator Tony Anselmo, who voices Donald to this day (and who incidentally drew Donald for this cartoon).
+Nash died two years later and was replaced by Disney animator Tony Anselmo, who voices Donald to this day.
 This was also the first time Wayne Allwine and Alan Young voiced Mickey and Scrooge at length, and they became the permanent voices for those characters until their deaths in 2009 and 2016, respectively.